masterzoidberg/EnhancedChatGPT/docs/SPEC.md

 - Basic extension structure
 - Quick access bar implementation

+## Recent Updates
+✅ Added pub/sub system to PromptManager
+✅ Reactive OverlayPanel with live folder/prompt updates ✅ Merged type definitions to common.ts

 ---
 Note: This specification is a living document and will be updated as the extension evolves.
 All changes should be documented here to maintain consistency and track the project's development.